luuchilap/FixingApp/QUICK_DEPLOY.md

 ### Step 4: Deploy

-Click "Deploy" and wait for build to complete.
+Click "Deploy" and wait for build to complete

 ### Step 5: Run Migrations